March 18, 2026 5 min read

 The new reporting stack

-For SMB teams, the goal is not to build an enterprise measurement program.
+For SMB teams, the goal isn’t to build an enterprise measurement program.
 The goal is to make search reporting honest again.

 Track these five layers: